grafana/mimir/docs/sources/mimir/operators-guide/architecture/components/ingester.md

 The write-ahead log (WAL) writes all incoming series to a persistent disk until the series are uploaded to the long-term storage.
 If an ingester fails, a subsequent process restart replays the WAL and recovers the in-memory series samples.

-Unlike sole replication, the WAL ensures that in-memory time series data is not lost in the event of multiple ingester failures.
+Unlike sole replication, the WAL ensures that in-memory time series data are not lost in the case of multiple ingester failures.
 Each ingester can recover the data from the WAL after a subsequent restart.

 Replication is still recommended in order to gracefully handle a single ingester failure.